 Unpaid Refund Discharge

 If you leave school after getting a loan, your school may also be required to return part of your loan money.
-You can become eligible for a partial discharge if you withdraw from school and the college did not return the portion it was required to under the law.
+You may be eligible for a partial discharge if you withdraw from school, and the college did not return the portion it was required to under the law.

 In this case, only the amount of the unpaid refund would be discharged.